engula/engula/docs/storage.md

 - List objects
 - Upload an object
 - Delete an object
-- Read a part of an object at a specific position
+- Read a range from an object at a specific position

 It is also possible to support object-level expression evaluation for some object formats (e.g., CSV, JSON, Parquet), which is important to analytical workloads.
-We leave the exploration in this area to future work.
+We leave the exploration of this feature to future work.

 ## Guidelines